The Nature of Grayton Beach

 Photography

 Because we live in such a beautiful place, it’s easy to take beautiful photos.
 There’s inspiration all around us.
-Many locals and visitors enjoy taking a camera on their walks.
-Capture photos of our famous sunsets.
-Or of the kingfishers on our coastal dune lakes.
-Or the dolphins working together to drive fish closer to shore.
+Many locals and visitors enjoy taking a camera on their walks, capturing photos of our famous sunsets.
+Or perhaps the kingfishers on our coastal dune lakes, or the dolphins working together to drive fish closer to shore.

 Dayna Reggero holding an owl